 Remember, there is still a slight chance you can get pregnant on your period, and contracting STDs is still possible, so don’t get lazy about your birth control or STD barriers during this time.
 Keeping fragrance-free, body-safe wipes nearby is also helpful.

-Another obstacle is adapting to your body’s sensitivities throughout your cycle.
+Another obstacle to overcome is adapting to your body’s sensitivities throughout your cycle.
 Sometimes penetrative sex doesn’t feel the best, especially if using tampons or menstrual cups have left your vaginal canal sensitive.
 This may require you to rethink what you consider sex, mixing it up with toys and other activities.
-Focusing on external stimulation, BDSM activities, or anal play might be more comfortable for you during your period.
+Focusing on external stimulation, BDSM, tantra activities, or anal play might be more comfortable for you during your period.

 need some conversation starters?